 - Drive into Boston for the aquarium, Boston Market and a picnic on the Greenway

-- Enjoy the beautiful spring and summer flowers at Tower Hill Botanic Garden
+- Enjoy the beautiful spring and summer flowers at New England Botanic Garden at Tower Hill.

 - Go back to some of my kids’ favorite hiking spots like Rock House Reservation or Purgatory Chasm

 What must-do items did we miss from our list?
 What are the top things you and your family will do this summer?